fennifith/MARS_Assembler/README.md

 ## Purpose of this repo

-This is a fork of Jarrett's mirror of the MARS Assembler source code, mainly for personal use (though I am not averse to contributions) / adding a dark theme.
+This is a fork of Jarrett's mirror of the MARS Assembler source code, mainly for personal use (though I am not averse to contributions) / adding more theming options.

 Huge thanks to Jarrett for maintaining the [original fork](https://github.com/JarrettBillingsley/MARS_Assembler) of MARS.